mjtadema/nanotrace/README.md

 `Segment.inspect` is a convenience function that plots events (lowest level segments) on top of itself.
 This way you get an overview of the effect of all the stages downstream of the stage that `inspect` was called on.

+`Root.inspect` is a convenience function to call `inspect` on a named step and provides an interactive plot that allows scrolling through all segments of that level.
 ### Example:

 ```python